 The learning outcome is tested through a written internship report which the student must produce in accordance with the guidelines.
-Furthermore, the internship company and the student will fill out an evaluation form.
-The student's internship coordinator will evaluate whether or not the internship is passed/not passed based on the internship report and the evaluation form.
+The student's internship coordinator will give a mark according to the Danish 7-point grading scale based on the internship report.
 The internship must be passed before the student can be granted access to the final project exam.